ddnexus/pagy/README.md

 ### <span style="font-size: .65em; vertical-align: middle">💚</span> Credits

-Many thanks to:
+Special thanks to:

 - [Ben Koshy](https://github.com/benkoshy) for his contributions to the documentation, user support and interaction with external frameworks
-- [JetBrains](http://www.jetbrains.com?from=https%3A%2F%2Fgithub.com%2Fddnexus%2Fpagy) for their free OpenSource license project
+- [JetBrains](http://www.jetbrains.com?from=https%3A%2F%2Fgithub.com%2Fddnexus%2Fpagy) for their free OpenSource license.
 - [The Stargazers](https://github.com/ddnexus/pagy/stargazers) for showing their support

 <br/>